Thinkmill/design-system/README.md

 We also recognise functional building blocks and controllers that are used by components to manage state, side effects and other concerns.

-## Types of Components

-_Note that a package in the design system may include one or multiple components, of the following types.
-Not all components in a package must be exported._

-- **Elements**
-  - design system components that do not have internally managed state that reflect styles and attributes onto a dom element.
-- **Primitives**
-  - design system components that do have internally managed state generally only consist of one primary identifiable component.
-- **Compound Components**
-  - design system components that consist of multiple primitives.
-- **Composite Components**
-  - components comprised of multiple components some of which are published elsewhere in the design system.

-The term "stateful", as applied to components, may mean state that is managed internally by the component or accepted as props.

 ## Package Structure

 > TODO: this needs to go hand-in-hand with some more depth around how documentation and examples are developed and published to make sense.